 As some international countries are highly alarmed about the situation in Central African Republic, experts can look only at foreign investments coming after international intervention to calm down the political situation and to establish a trusted climate for business.
 One such channel is CEMAC (Communauté Economique et Monétaire de l’Afrique Centrale, Economic and Monetary Community of Central Africa).
 The intervention was launched in April 2013 to provide peace to the country, but it was not successful.
 France remains one of the key mediators for the economic and political partners within the country and outside its borders.

 Discover the latest market trends and uncover sources of future market growth for the Travel industry in Central African Republic with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Travel And Tourism industry in Central African Republic, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Travel industry in Central African Republic, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.